Habib-Shahzad/tiptap-resizable-image/README.md

 ## Introduction

-Tiptap is a suite of open source content editing and real-time collaboration tools for developers building apps like Notion or Google Docs.
+[Tiptap](https://tiptap.dev/) is a suite of open source content editing and real-time collaboration tools for developers building apps like Notion or Google Docs.

+My implementation leverages the react [re-resizable](https://www.npmjs.com/package/re-resizable) library for image resizing functionality.
+The wrapper also integrates arrow buttons that facilitate margin adjustments within the rich text editor.

+The [re-resizable](https://www.npmjs.com/package/re-resizable) library enables the creation of resizable components in React applications.
+It provides a straightforward way to make UI elements, such as images, resizable by dragging their edges.
+This is achieved through the utilization of the <Resizable> component.
+The library also supports maintaining aspect ratios during resizing and defining maximum dimensions for responsive behavior.

+Incorporating this library into the Tip Tap Rich Text Editor enhances its capabilities by allowing users to easily resize images within the editor's content.
+The added arrow buttons further enhance the user experience by providing a simple way to adjust margins associated with the resized images.
+This combination of features improves the overall usability and versatility of the Rich Text Editor.

 ## Installation